 - Consider if the person has the capacity to give full consent.
-(See also Section 9: Children Children and Consent) - Discuss potential consequences in detail, keeping a contemporaneous note of conversations. - Assume more responsibility for the contributor's welfare, as affected by taking part; that may include offering help and reassurance up to the point of transmission and beyond. - Consider including family or friends in the negotiations. - Engage professional expert opinion, where appropriate
+(See also Section 9: Children Children and Consent) - Discuss potential consequences in detail, keeping a contemporaneous note of conversations. - Assume more responsibility for the contributor's welfare; that may include offering help and reassurance up to the point of transmission and beyond. - Consider including family or friends in the negotiations. - Engage professional expert opinion, where appropriate